 “Brought to life by four actor-singers, Sir Gawain and the Green Knight is a lively introduction to both the Arthurian court and to opera.”

 “The kids in the audience got the moral, the grownups thought the music was cool, and we all giggled at the manure cart and at the way somebody’s bloody head goes flying.
 (This is, after all, the Dark Ages).
 Laughs, blood, beautiful music — Sir Gawain and the Green Knight has it all.”

 - Elizabeth Maupin, Orlando Sentinel Theater Blog

-GRETHE BARRETT HOLBY, (Commissioner & Direction) Directed/choreographed at The Kennedy Center, Lincoln Center Festival, Houston Grand Opera, La Scala, and opera companies across the US.
-Original cast member of Einstein on the Beach; collaborations with Leonard Bernstein, Lou Reed, Robert Wilson and Yusef Komunyakaa; founder of Ardea Arts, Family Opera Initiative and American Opera Projects.
+Directed/choreographed at The Kennedy Center, Lincoln Center Festival, Houston Grand Opera, La Scala, and opera companies across the US.
+She is an original cast member of Einstein on the Beach, and has done collaborations with Leonard Bernstein, Lou Reed, Robert Wilson, and Yusef Komunyakaa; founder of Ardea Arts, Family Opera Initiative and American Opera Projects.
 A Rockefeller Fellowship recipient, she holds a B.S. and M.S. from MIT.